• Home

 How do I know when they’re done?

-Poke the thickest part with a fork — it should slide in with no resistance, like poking room-temperature butter.
-If there’s any pushback at all, give it another 30 minutes.
+Poke the thickest section using a fork; it should go in easily with no resistance, like room-temperature butter.
+If it meets any resistance at all, add another 30 minutes.

-Don’t guess on this; an undercooked center is the one thing that ruins an otherwise easy dish.
+An undercooked center is the one thing that ruins this otherwise simple dish, so don't take chances here.

 Can I cook sweet potatoes the same way?

-Yes, exactly the same method and timing.
-Sweet potatoes done this way are delicious and honestly might be even better — the skin caramelizes a little and gets this slightly sweet, salty crust that’s hard to stop eating.
+Yes, same method, same timing.
+Sweet potatoes might be even better this way — the skin caramelizes and gets a slightly sweet and salty crust that's hard to stop eating.

 Can I cook more than 4 pounds at once?